 Safeguarding Consumer Rights

 The Association enhances honest and fair bank-customer relationship.
-The Ombudsman of the Association of Commercial Banks handles complaints by customers of credit institutions.
-The Court of Arbitration of the Association of Commercial Banks of Latvia resolves disputes relating to the provision of financial services and other operational issues of commercial banks.
+The Ombudsman of the Association of Latvian Commercial Banks handles complaints by customers of credit institutions.
+The Court of Arbitration of the Association of Latvian Commercial Banks resolves disputes relating to the provision of financial services and other operational issues of commercial banks.
 The Association cooperates with the Consumer Rights Protection Centre and the Financial and Capital Market Commission in issues that relate to the provision of information to bank customers and protection of their interests.

 Preparing and Implementing Joint Projects for Banks